-Having a credit card and using it responsibly is a great way to build a credit history and raise your credit score, which has benefits of getting you better deals on future credit needs, such as low rates on mortgages and other loans.
+Having a credit card and using it responsibly is a great way to build a credit history and raise your credit score, which benefits you in dealing with future credit needs, such as low rates on mortgages and other loans.

 There are many reasons to get a credit card, as long as you use the card responsibly.
 We’re going to talk about multiple reasons below, but in short, the benefits mostly outweigh the drawbacks, as long as you are careful with how you use your credit card.